Skip to content

 7. Run PowerShell from powershell.exe

-There’s an executable file (.exe) for every app installed on a Windows PC.
-Just navigate to the Windows > System32 directory on your computer, look for ‘powershell.exe‘, and double-click it to launch PowerShell.
+You can also launch PowerShell by running the program’s executable file (.exe).
+Just navigate to Windows > System32 directory on your PC, look for ‘powershell.exe‘, and double-click it to launch PowerShell.
 You can open it as an administrator by performing a right-click action on the executable file.
 The powershell.exe location path on Windows 10 and 11 is as follows:

 • C:/Windows/System32/WindowsPowerShell/v1.0/powershell.exe